wpengine/hackathon-catation/README.md

 thus they may and does use various **horrible & amazing shortcuts** and are certainly **not ready for production-like use**. ⚠️⚠️⚠️

-It's however completely **OK to fork** this project, and forking is heartily welcome!
 For a list and status of any and all currently known forks,
 see: https://github.com/wpengine/hackathon-catation/network